atenasadat/CSCI360-Lab1/README.md

 ### Setting up the environment

-First, you need to initialize your repository using the following command.
-Follow the command line instruction below to initialize your repository locally.
+First, you need to initialize your repository.
+You can follow the command line instructions below to initialize your repository locally.

 ```